 I don’t know if you are anything like me, but planning and (almost) pulling off our Trans-Siberian Travels independently felt like a huge achievement.
 I was amazed at just how easy it was to book the Russian trains, and how quickly we picked up the Cyrillic bits and bobs we needed to know to find our trains in the stations.

 It can be a lovely luxury to have these things planned for one but with such an adventure we believe planning it is half of the fun!

-Using this information, plus our top tips for the Trans-Siberian, we hope you have an amazing time both planning and travelling the Trans-Siberian.
+Using this information you can plan a trip on the Trans-Siberian; we hope you have an amazing time both planning and travelling on the Trans-Siberian.
 If you do go, we would love to hear about your adventure so leave us a comment below or send us a message to tell us all about it!